 6. The origins of the modern day American flag can be traced back to Selby Abbey

 The Washington Window contains the Heraldic arms of the Washington family, which is said to be the basis of the flag of the United States of America.
 Because of the Washington connection, Selby Abbey is on the ‘American Trail’ of attractions around the UK with strong American historical connections.
 You can learn more about the window and its history on one of the new guided tours at the Abbey, which do need to be pre-booked but they are free and really interesting.

 The walled garden is Carlton Tower’s very own vineyard, born from Lord and Lady Gerald’s passion for wine, which you can see if you visit the Stables Tearoom, or if you book on one of their vineyard tours.

-Take a trail lesson in a Glider with Burn Gliding Club and enjoy flying at the Heart of Yorkshire.
+Take a trial lesson in a glider with Burn Gliding Club and enjoy flying at the Heart of Yorkshire.
 Burn Airfield enjoys a unique location, surrounded by safe landable fields and enjoying thermals from the local power station and the mighty Pennine wave, meaning in winter, you can stay aloft for hours.

 10. Tadcaster was built from the same beautiful, local limestone that was used for York Minster

 Founded by the Romans, Tadcaster was originally named Calcaria from the Latin word for lime, reflecting the importance of the area’s limestone as a natural resource for quarrying, an industry that contributed to many notable buildings, including York Minster.
 You can see the beautiful limestone buildings as you enjoy a wander around the historic town, before rewarding yourself with a locally brewed pint!